Homemade Glazed Donut Recipe

 • Salt

-• Chocolate Donut Glaze: Add 2-3 tablespoons of cocoa powder when you add the powdered sugar.
-You’ll need to increase the milk by a bit too to form a smooth glaze.
+• Chocolate Donut Glaze: Add 2-3 tablespoons of cocoa powder when adding the powdered sugar.
+You’ll need to increase the milk to form a smooth glaze.

-• Maple Donut Glaze: Replace the vanilla extra in original recipes with 1/2 teaspoon maple flavoring (you can use up to 1 teaspoon, adjust to your liking).
+• Maple Donut Glaze: Replace the vanilla extract in the original recipe with 1/2 to 1 teaspoon maple flavoring, adjusted to your liking.

 • Colored Donut Glaze: Simply add a few drops of food coloring to the glaze.